logo

 How to Avoid Hidden Fees When Receiving Money from the USA?

-Here’s the secret: choose a platform that’s upfront about its pricing and offers live forex rates with zero markup.
-Why should you settle for anything less than the rate you see on Google?
+• Use Transparent Platforms: The simplest way is to choose a platform that’s upfront about pricing and uses live exchange rates with zero markup.
+Don’t settle for a mysterious “bank rate” that’s lower than the market rate.
+You deserve the rate you see on Google.

 Do I Have to Pay Tax on Payments Received from the US?